 *Note that your deposit has to be kept in the Tenancy Deposit Scheme.
 Your landlord (or agency) must provide you with a letter confirming this.
 Should you not receive this, you must inform the authorities immediately!
 This is a breach of law and they will be fined.
 The TDS ensures that you are dealt with properly upon the end of the tenancy agreement.
 Should there be any disputes in regards to the amount of deposit the landlord (agency) refunds you, you have the option to ask a mediator to help.
 Until all parties agree to the correct refund, the deposit stays in the TDS.
 This is a great way to ensure your money is protected.

-If there is any damage to the house whilst you are there, make sure you let the agency know asap so they can start fixing the issue asap.
-In our case, the wind blew one of the wooden fences from our back garden.
-We emailed the agency immediately, so they are aware of the situation.
-This is a great way to ensure you are not held responsable for any damage (within reason and given it was not your fault, of course).
+If there is any damage to the house whilst you are there, make sure you let the agency know asap so they can start resolving the issue.
+This is a great way to ensure you are not held responsible for any damage (within reason and given it was not your fault, of course).

 Requirements for homes to rent in the UK